an2n/vue3-app-configuration/README.md

 ## Get started

-To use vue3-app-configuration, you need to initialize it in your main application file, typically main.ts or main.js.
+To integrate vue3-app-configuration into your application, you'll need to initialize it in your main application file, usually named main.ts or main.js.
+You can either fetch your feature flags before or after the app has mounted, depending on your specific requirements and preferences.

+## After the app has mounted (non-blocking)

+In this setup, feature flags are reactive and synchronous.

 ```ts
 import { createApp } from "vue";